IMMANUEL SPARKS CHILDREN

 SPARKs SUNDAY SCHOOL

-While the children are with us they will learn key Bible stories and have the opportunity to take part in a craft and/or game.
+While children are with us they will learn key Bible stories and have the opportunity to take part in a craft and/or game.
 We use a program called Godly Play.
 It is a Montessori based approach to faith education.
 Each lesson comes with a set of materials to bring the story to life.
 This allows our children to not only hear the story, but to use other senses such as smell, touch, and sight as well.
 Involving multiple senses not only helps our children to stay engaged, but it helps them to retain the stories.
+We strive to see your child flourish on their personal faith journey!

 We strive to see your child flourish on his/her personal faith journey!
 If your child will be attending SPARKS Sunday school, we do ask that you register using the form below.